Have you ever wondered why your employees get stuck like a deer in the headlights when they face a new digital tool?

 When employees are under pressure to adapt, pulling them away from their work to sit through webinars and classroom training becomes a time-consuming source of stress instead of effective mode of training.
 Moreover, these learning models aren’t enough to help them retain information.

 A major reason why employee training fails is because of information overload.
 Jonathan Spira, CEO of Basex and member of the IORG, has estimated that information overload costs the U.S. economy a minimum of $900 billion per year due to compromised employee productivity.

 New software bombards employees with information that they need to learn.
 Unfamiliar processes, platforms, features, and interfaces are just some of the things employees are expected to integrate into their daily work.
 Hoping employees can retain this information via rote memorization or watching demonstrations is unrealistic and ineffective.

 The more time an employee spends scratching their head, the less productive they are.
 Inadequate training not only slows down the pace at which employees can learn but also leads to work overload.
 Work overload decreases productivity by 68% in employees who struggle to complete their tasks.

 Responsive training will make employees more efficient and reduce their workload.
-Building up their competency fast will reduce the ramp-up time and speed up the road towards becoming a meaningful contributor
+Building up their competency fast will reduce the ramp-up time and speed up the road towards becoming a meaningful contributor.

-.
 The model of pulling employees away from their work to complete instructional materials and mentoring won’t help them remember anything.
 Staying agile in a digital world is only possible by delivering content they are able to retain.

 Reason #3 – Lack of real-time support

-.
+Learning on the job isn’t just an option, it’s a necessity.
 It’s one thing to watch a demo or listen to instructions, but it’s quite another to adopt a sophisticated digital platform after one tutorial!

 Employees that don’t memorize processes the first time will undoubtedly have to ask coworkers for help (or flood IT with support tickets).
 Asking other employees basic questions can quickly slow down a team’s progress.

-, which uses algorithms to analyze the context of the actions the user is taking and provide navigational instructions in real-time.
+Using a digital adoption platform can help with “learning in the flow of work.”
+A digital adoption platform provides contextual guidance, which uses algorithms to analyze the context of the actions the user is taking and provide navigational instructions in real-time.

 The main advantage here is that the user has on-demand and proactive support to progress independently.
 Allowing each employee to learn at the right pace and in the moment of need ensures a faster time-to-competency.

 The reason why employee training fails is crystal clear

 Most employee training fails because it is outdated and not fit for purpose.
 Any enterprise that wants to digitize its processes needs digital learning solutions.
 Digital transformations can’t take place without software-based learning that takes place on the job.

 WalkMe’s Digital Adoption Platform (DAP)transforms the user experience in today’s overwhelming digital world.
 Using artificial intelligence, engagement, guidance, and automation, WalkMe’s transparent overlay assists users to complete tasks easily within any enterprise software, mobile application or website.
 Discover how a DAP can revolutionize your business.